farcasterxyz/docs/docs/reference/warpcast/api.md

 `PUT /fc/pinned-casts`

 Pin (and optionally announce) a cast to a channel, replacing any currently pinned cast.
 If the provided cast is already pinned, nothing changes (and success is returned).
+Authenticated.

 Body parameters: